jackcarey/web-components/doc-templates/root-readme.md

 [![CodeQL](https://github.com/jackcarey/web-components/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/jackcarey/web-components/actions/workflows/github-code-scanning/codeql)
 [![pages-build-deployment](https://github.com/jackcarey/web-components/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/jackcarey/web-components/actions/workflows/pages/pages-build-deployment)

 There are $count packages in this collection.
-Some are web components intended for the DOM, others are utilities that components may consume. **Each is published as it's own package with a readme, license, and documentation.** They are published to [jsr.io/@web-components](https://jsr.io/@web-components).
+Some are web components intended for the DOM, others are utilities that components may consume. **Each is published with a separate package, readme, license, and documentation.** They are published to [jsr.io/@web-components](https://jsr.io/@web-components).
 The 'autoloader' can be used to load other components.

 ---